 All students are charged the Student Health Fee.
 This fee is not an insurance charge but instead covers only services that are provided at the Student Health Services, whereas a health insurance plan might cover services that are provided outside of Student Health Services, such as laboratory and radiology tests, physical therapy, and visits to physicians, hospitals, and other providers.

-- In accordance with NCAA regulations, SUNY Oneonta team members must provide proof of adequate health insurance coverage at or before their initial team practice.
+In accordance with NCAA regulations, SUNY Oneonta student athletes must provide proof of adequate health insurance coverage at or before their initial team practice.
 Students wishing to purchase coverage in order to participate in sports are responsible for securing their own coverage through a private carrier or health exchange.
-More information is available on the Athletics page found here.

 Why Health Insurance Is So Important